smorin/py-launch-blueprint/docs/source/reference/cli_reference.md

-# Command-Line Interface (CLI) Reference
+# Command-Line Interface (CLI) Commands

-This section provides detailed information about the command-line interface (CLI) for the Py Launch Blueprint project.
-The CLI allows you to interact with the project and perform various tasks directly from the command line.
+This section provides an overview of the available commands in the Py Launch Blueprint CLI.
+These commands enable you to perform various tasks directly from the command line, such as running the project, managing dependencies, and ensuring code quality.

 ## Overview

-The CLI is implemented using the `click` library, which provides a simple and intuitive way to create command-line interfaces in Python.
-The CLI includes commands for common tasks such as running the project, managing dependencies, and performing code quality checks.
+The CLI includes a variety of commands to streamline development and project management.
+Each command is designed to handle specific tasks efficiently, making it easier to interact with the project.

 ---